AusDTO/observatory-app/bq_scripts/Readme.md

 The scripts in [Airflow folder](https://github.com/AusDTO/observatory-service/tree/site-snapshot-bq-scripts/bq_scripts/airflow) are ready for production
 The test folder has scripts for code testing and output data quality check purpose.

-The BigQuery scripts are developed and organised to deliver output tables in Google BigQuery by weekly, daily and hourly, optimising the data processing.
+The BigQuery scripts are developed and organised to deliver output tables in Google BigQuery by weekly, daily and hourly, optimising the data processing producing cost-effective solution.

 The python code is splitted into new and update script for updating the prototype backend RDS